Skip to content

 radius --- radius_of_curvature["<b>radius_of_curvature</b>"]

-Each of the above quantities expresses some kind of length, and each can be measured with si::metre.
-However, each of them has different properties, usage, and sometimes even requires a different representation type (notice that position_vector and displacement are vector quantities).
+Each quantity above expresses some kind of length and can be measured with si::metre.
+Each has different semantics and sometimes a distinct representation (e.g. position_vector and displacement are vector quantities).

-Forming such a hierarchy helps us in defining arithmetics and conversion rules for various quantities of the same kind.
+The hierarchy guides valid arithmetic and conversion rules for quantities of the same kind.

 Defining quantities